JiaoZhang-Amanda/CS-interview/Operating System/OS Interview Q.md

 #### 4. system.call
 A system call is a mechanism that provides the interface between a process and the operating system.
 It is a programmatic method in which a computer program requests a service from the kernel of the OS.
 - 5 different categories
-    * Process control: end, abort, create, terminate, allocate and free memory.
+    * **Process control**: end, abort, create, terminate, allocate and free memory.
-    * File management: create, open, close, delete, read file etc.
+    * **File management**: create, open, close, delete, read file etc.
-    * Device management
+    * **Device management**
-    * Information maintenance
+    * **Information maintenance**
-    * Communication
+    * **Communication**
 - Important System Calls
-    * **wait()** In some systems, a process needs to wait for another process to complete its execution.
+    * **`wait(`)** In some systems, a process needs to wait for another process to complete its execution.
 This type of situation occurs when a parent process creates a child process, and the execution of the parent process remains suspended until its child process executes.
 The suspension of the parent process automatically occurs with a wait() system call.
 When the child process ends execution, the control moves back to the parent process.
-    * **fork()** Processes use this system call to create processes that are a copy of themselves.
+    * **`fork()`** Processes use this system call to create processes that are a copy of themselves.
 With the help of this system Call parent process creates a child process, and the execution of the parent process will be suspended till the child process executes.
-    * **exec()** This system call runs when an executable file in the context of an already running process that replaces the older executable file.
+    * **`exec()`** This system call runs when an executable file in the context of an already running process that replaces the older executable file.
 However, the original process identifier remains as a new process is not built, but stack, data, head, data, etc. are replaced by the new process.
-    * **kill()** The kill() system call is used by OS to send a termination signal to a process that urges the process to exit.
+    * **`kill()`** The kill() system call is used by OS to send a termination signal to a process that urges the process to exit.
 However, a kill system call does not necessarily mean killing the process and can have various meanings.
-    * **exit()** The exit() system call is used to terminate program execution.
+    * **`exit()`** The exit() system call is used to terminate program execution.
 Specially in the multi-threaded environment, this call defines that the thread execution is complete.
 The OS reclaims resources that were used by the process after the use of exit() system call.

 Categories|Windows|Unix
 --|--|--